gruelbox/dropwizard-guice-box/README.md

 All of these can inject as normal, and all except `WebResource` can be package private, aiding encapsulation (unfortunately, JAX-WS prevents this for JAX-RS resources).

-The following are provided by default for injection:
+The following are provided by default for injection anywhere:

 - Your application configuration
 - The `Environment`
-- The `HttpServletRequest` and `HttpServletResponse` during web requests (thanks to `GuiceFilter`).
+- The `HttpServletRequest` and `HttpServletResponse` during web requests (thanks to `GuiceFilter`), if you install `new ServletModule()` during `Injector` creation.

 In addition, any `Module` provided directly to `GuiceBundle` can support the `Configured` interface to gain access to the application configuration during bind time.
+This can be helpful where your configuration drives the choice of bindings.

 ## Hibernate